 Courtneys Creations & Events created a set up using a retro comic style print with ‘zap!’, ‘pow!’ and ‘bang!’ terms used for décor.
 I believe that these designs are not associated to a particular brand but are instantly recognisable as a superhero comic style so it works well by transporting the child into their very own superhero scene.
 The comic style was used throughout their decorations – from their a-frame canopies, to the table cloth, party bags and cake toppers.

-I appreciate clever little details so of course I absolutely loved the old style telephone booth which displayed the cupcakes.
+I appreciate clever little details so of course I absolutely loved the old style telephone booth displaying the cupcakes.
 A clever (very subtle) nod to Superman.
 Wow!

-The customer may have brought the poster, capes and cake toppers themselves and if that is the case, then as it would be used for personal use it would not breach copyright legislation.
+I assume the customer brought the poster, capes and cake toppers themselves and if that is the case, then as it would be used for personal use (rather than the owner of the sleepover business hiring it out) it would not breach copyright legislation.
 A wonderful creative set up that I absolutely love!